Anthony Pratt: Business career

 In 2020, Pratt completed one of the biggest Australian manufacturing deals ever - buying the Australian assets of Owens Illinois for A$1 billion to become Australia's largest glass bottle manufacturer.
 In February 2021, Pratt pledged to invest an additional A$2 billion to increase the recycled content of Australian glass bottles from 30% to 70% and to build more clean energy plants as part of the goal to halve landfills and double the recycled content of manufactured products.

 In July 2021, Pratt announced his largest-ever deal in the US – a new US$500 million paper mill in Henderson, Kentucky.
 Upon completion it will mean Pratt has built six of the last eight paper mills in the US - all 100% recycled.
 Pratt's two companies now employ 17,000 in America and Australia.
 The Jerusalem Post named him 35th on its list of the world's 50 "Most Influential Jews" of 2021.
 In November 2021, Pratt and Pennsylvania governor Tom Wolf opened Pratt's new A$150 million state-of-the-art box factory in Carlisle.

 Pratt also welcomed two other US governors to his factories in the fall of 2022.
 In September, Louisiana governor John Bel Edwards visited Pratt's 100% recycled paper mill in Shreveport.
 A few weeks later, Kansas governor Laura Kelly officially opened his new US$200m corrugated box factory in Wichita.

-Pratt Industries is now the 18th largest privately owned manufacturing company in the United States.

 Pratt attended the national Jobs and Skills Summit in September 2022 in Australia.
 In October 2022, he broke ground on his Australian company's largest ever single investment - a A$500m glass recycling factory outside Brisbane, Queensland.

 Anthony Pratt and Pennsylvania's Governor Tom Wolf tour Pratt's new $150m state-of-the-art box factory in Carlisle.

 In November, 2022, Pratt pledged to invest A$5 billion, in an agreement made with Caroline Kennedy, the US Ambassador to Australia, in recycling and clean energy infrastructure to create 5,000 well-paying, green-collar American manufacturing jobs over the next 10 years.
 Since making that pledge, Pratt has spent and committed hundreds of millions of dollars on new factories.

 In September 2023 Pratt opened a USD700 million mill in Henderson, for the manufacture of recycled paper.
 The Governor of Kentucky, Andy Beshear, granted Pratt with the honorary title of Kentucky Colonel in acknowledgment of Pratt's contribution to the State of Kentucky.
 That same month Pratt announced to the Governor of Pennsylvania, Josh Shapiro, that he would invest another US$500 million and create hundreds of jobs in Pennsylvania over the next ten years.

 The US$5 billion pledge to Kennedy also included the construction of the most advanced corrugated box factory in the United States.
 The US$200 million manufacturing plant, which was opened by Georgia governor Brian Kemp in April 2024, produces more than one million boxes every day.